cancodecc/cancodecc.github.io/index.markdown

 layout: home
 ---
-# Join us to code
+# Can Code is coming soon

 We are making coding tutorials for people to learn computer programming and software development.
 Stay tuned.